robertmartin8/PyPortfolioOpt/docs/Postprocessing.rst

 there is a deviation of :math:`0.15 - 0.133`.
 Some assets will have a higher deviation from the ideal, so we will purchase shares of these first.
 We then repeat the process, always buying shares of the asset whose current weight is furthest away from the ideal weight.
-Of course this will not guarantee the optimal solution, but I have found that this method allows us to generate discrete allocations with very little money left over.
+Though this algorithm will not guarantee the optimal solution, I have found that it allows us to generate discrete allocations with very little money left over.

 .. warning::